katoxiv/katoxiv/README.md

 - **💻 IT Support & System Administration:** Proficient in managing virtual environments, optimizing high-performance computing systems, and ensuring compliance with regulatory frameworks.
 - **🤖 Artificial Intelligence:** Developed AI models and solutions for predictive analytics and security automation during voluntary work.
 - **🎓 Advanced Education & Research:** M.Sc. in Cyber Security Analytics with a focus on anti-fuzzing techniques and building trustworthy systems.
-- **📊 Certifications & Continuous Learning:** Certified in Azure Security and IBM Cybersecurity, with ongoing pursuit of OSCP and AWS Security Specialty certifications.
+- **📊 Certifications & Continuous Learning:** Certified in Azure Security and IBM Cybersecurity, with ongoing pursuit of OSCP, CISSP and HTB Certified Defensive Security Analyst certifications.

 ---